fpco/schoolofhaskell/README.md

   - Instead of connecting to soh-scheduler to request a container, it expects that a container is already running on `localhost:4000`, with a predetermined container receipt.

+A different flag, `--flag soh-server:runtime-ghcjs` enables recompiling the Client JS for every request.
+This allows the `soh-client/` code to be edited without doing rebuilding the server.

 How to run locally
 ------------------